simple-crypto/simple-website/projects.md

 **Under development**

-* <strong><em>SCALib</em></strong>, the Side-Channel Analysis Library,
-is a Python package that contains state-of-the-art tools for side-channel security evaluations.
-It focuses on providing efficient implementations of analysis methods widely used by the side-channel research community and maintaining a simple and flexible interface.
-The library is used as a first tool to assess the security of our open source implementations.
-Installation details and code are available [here](https://scalib.readthedocs.io/){:target="_blank"}.

 * <strong><em>LR-BC.</em></strong> Leakage-resistant modes of operation are aimed to offer security against side-channel analysis while limiting the need of implementation-level countermeasures.
 LR-BC is an example of such modes that